joshuaroy873/NR-Scope-nrOccupancy/README.md

 NR-Scope
 ========

-NR-Scope is a telemtry tool that decodes the DCI, SIBs and RACH information from a 5G SA base station and it's published in CoNEXT 2024, please check our [paper](https://doi.org/10.1145/3680121.3697808)!
+NR-Scope is a telemetry tool that decodes the DCI, SIBs and RACH information from a 5G SA base station and it's published in CoNEXT 2024, please check our [paper](https://doi.org/10.1145/3680121.3697808)!
 And please cite our paper if you use this tool!

 We welcome contributions.
 If you use NR-Scope and would like to contribute improvements, modifications, bug fixes, and the like, please initiate a pull request and one of our team will review your contribution.